rohangawade/Benchmarking/README.md

 CS553 Cloud Computing.
 Benchmarking different parts of computer system Benchmarking different parts of a computer system, CPU, Memory, Disk, and Network.
-Varying the number of threads and blocksize and observing and analyzing the performance of the different parts with respect to the standartd benchmark tools like Linpack, Stream, IOZone and IPerf and analyzing the erformance.
+Varying the number of threads and blocksize and observing and analyzing the performance of the different parts with respect to the standartd benchmark tools like Linpack, Stream, IOZone and IPerf and analyzing the performance.

 Technology: C language.